Fell (novel): Plot summary

 The book starts with a pack of grey wolves walking through the snowy regions of Transylvania.
 One of the pups looks up at a hill and can see an outline of a black wolf.
 She tells her father, the Dragga, that it might be Fell, the ghost wolf that humans and Varg fear.
 Because, while Larka has become respected and loved among the Varg for the part she played in the death of Morgra, Fell became feared among them, and that he is a loner, which is unnatural to other Varg.

 Lost in his grief and guilt over the death of his sister, Larka, Fell rejects the gift of the Sight, and becomes a Kerl, which is the wolf name for a loner.
 The pack keeps the thoughts of curses out of their heads, and Fell watches them leave.
 He then goes to a pool and looks into it.
 His dead sister, Larka, appears to him, and she shows him a picture of a girl with a tattoo in the shape of an eagle on her arm.
 Larka then tells Fell to find and protect the girl.

-The girl who Fell saw is Alina Sculcavant, who is growing up in the care of Malduk, a shepherd whom rescued her from the snows.
+The girl who Fell saw is Alina Sculcavant, who is growing up in the care of Malduk, a shepherd who rescued her from the snows.
 He forces her to dress as a boy and work hard for him.
 The other villagers believe Alina to be a changeling, and fear her for it.
 One day Alina finds a parchment that holds the true secret of her past, but Malduk and his wife, Ranna, who have tried to hide it from her for years, find out.
 They murder a villager and frame Alina, so that she is forced to flee into the mountains to discover who she truly is.